localvoid/ivi/README.md

 Virtual DOM API in ivi is using factory functions to instantiate Virtual DOM nodes.

-Factory functions for HTML elements are declared in the `ivi-html` package.
-All HTML element factories have an interface `<T>(className?: string, attrs?: T, children?: OpNodeChildren) => OpNode`. `h1()` function will instantiate a Virtual DOM node for a `<h1>` element.
+Factory functions for HTML elements are declared in the `ivi-html` package. `h1()` function will instantiate a Virtual DOM node for a `<h1>` element.

 `_` is a shortcut for an `undefined` value.